![]() |

 The Hubble Telescope site carries the best of the Hubble's pictures, plus extensive information about the latest pictures and their implications.

-Astronomy is the most popular of the sciences from the public's point of view: who can resist the pretty pictures?
+Astronomy is the most popular of the sciences from the public's point of view: who can resist the pretty pictures? or eclipses?
 There are more books available on astronomical topics than almost any other science (counting computers and programming as something else entirely!).
 Consequently, there are many textbooks which range from simpler than the one we are using to much more firmly based in physics and mathematics.
 When looking at texts, try to find more recent editions, since information and theories in astronomy change rapidly, even at the fundamental level!

-© 2012,2013 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through Internet-based courses.
+© 2005 - 2024 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through online courses.
 Permission to copy course content (lessons and labs) for personal study is granted to students currently or formerly enrolled in the course through Scholars Online.
 Reproduction for any other purpose, without the express written consent of the author, is prohibited.